ThatCoolCoder/foss-rcas/README.md

 ## Controls

-- space to launch plane if it doesn't have wheels
-- r to reset plane
-- f1 to take a screenshot
-- f2 to show/hide the UI when in flight
-- p to pause.
-- ctrl+d to toggle debug mode
+Before flying, configure your transmitter (and view the sim controls) in `Settings>Input`.

-- ctrl+shift+r to restart entire program
+ctrl+shift+r can also be used to restart the entire program

-The main controls can be seen and configured through `Settings>Input Map`

 ## Misc info